Military history of the Three Kingdoms: Xianbei

 The Xianbei killed the Northern Xiongnu chanyu Youliu in 87 and rose to power in the wake of the Northern Chanyu's defeat by the Han at the Battle of the Altai Mountains in 89.
-The loose Xianbei confederacy lacked the organization of the Xiongnu but was highly aggressive until the death of their khan Tanshihuai in 182.
-Tanshihuai's son Helian lacked his father's abilities and was killed in a raid on Beidi in 186.
+By 156, the Xianbei were unified under a chieftain, Tanshihuai.
+Their loose confederacy lacked the organization of the Xiongnu but was highly aggressive until Tanshihuai's death in 181.
+Tanshihuai's son Helian lacked his father's abilities and was killed in a raid on Beidi near the end of Emperor Ling of Han's reign.
 Helian's brother Kuitou succeeded him, but when Helian's son Qianman came of age, he challenged his uncle to succession, destroying the last vestiges of unity among the Xianbei.
-By 190, the Xianbei had split into three groups with Kuitou ruling in Inner Mongolia, Kebineng (軻比能) in northern Shanxi, and Suli (素利) and Mijia in northern Liaodong.
-In 205, Kuitou's brothers Budugen and Fuluohan succeeded him.
-After Cao Cao defeated the Wuhuan at the Battle of White Wolf Mountain in 207, Budugen and Fuluohan paid tribute to him.
-In 218, Fuluohan met with the Wuhuan chieftain Nengchendi to form an alliance, but Nengchendi double crossed him and called in another Xianbei khan, Kebineng, who killed Fuluohan.
+By 190, the Xianbei had split into various groups, notably with Kuitou ruling in Inner Mongolia, Kebineng (軻比能) in northern Shanxi, and Suli (素利) and Mijia (彌加) in northern Liaodong.

+In 205, Kuitou was succeeded by his brothers, Budugen and Fuluohan.
+Following Cao Cao's victory over the Wuhuan at the Battle of White Wolf Mountain in 207, Budugen, Fuluohan and many other Xianbei chieftains paid tribute to him.
+In 218, Fuluohan met with the Wuhuan chieftain Nengchendi (能臣氐) to form an alliance, but Nengchendi double crossed him and called in Kebineng, who killed Fuluohan.
 Budugen went to the court of Cao Wei in 224 to ask for assistance against Kebineng, but he eventually betrayed them and allied with Kebineng in 233.
 Kebineng killed Budugen soon afterwards.

 Kebineng was from a minor Xianbei tribe.
 He rose to power west of Dai Commandery by taking in a number of Chinese refugees, who helped him drill his soldiers and make weapons.
 After the defeat of the Wuhuan in 207, he also sent tribute to Cao Cao, and even provided assistance against the rebel Tian Yin.
 In 218 he allied himself to the Wuhuan rebel Nengchendi but they were heavily defeated and forced back across the frontier by Cao Zhang.
 In 220 he acknowledged Cao Pi as emperor of Cao Wei.
-Eventually he turned on the Wei for frustrating his advances on another Xianbei khan, Sui.
-Kebineng conducted raids on Cao Wei before he was killed in 235, after which his confederacy disintegrated.
+Eventually he turned on the Wei for frustrating his advances on another Xianbei chieftain, Suli.
+Kebineng conducted raids on Wei before he was killed in 235, after which his confederacy disintegrated.